25 Things You Can Stop Buying to Save Money

 If you enjoy drinking coffee throughout the day, as many people do, why not brew some coffee at home and take it with you to work in a thermos?
 It’ll stay hot for a long time, and it’ll be a lot cheaper than buying ready-made coffee while you are on the go.

-In addition to saving money by drinking coffee you made yourself, you may also be able to lose a few pounds.
+In addition to saving money by drinking coffee you made yourself, you may also be able to slim down a bit.
 Many of those fancy coffee drinks sold at coffee shops are loaded with sugar.

 15. Impulse Purchases